Logan-proj/Cybersecurity_Notes/Kali Tools/Metasploit.md

 Meterpreter commands will be different for each version.
 To get a list of available commands, type `help`
 - `hashdump` - Dumps the database contents where users' passwords are stored on Windows OS.
 	- The SAM (Security Account Manager) database stores users' passwords on Windows systems.
-	- Passwords are stored in the NTLM (New Technology LAN Manager) format.
+	- Passwords are stored in NTLM (New Technology LAN Manager) format.
 - `search` - Use to locate specific files within a system
 	- Example: `search -f flag.txt`
 - `ctrl + Z` - Opens background session to return to msfconsole